 Then we move to a timelapse (shot with Filmic Pro: forty minutes standing in the cold for a few seconds of film) before following Gemma on her usual route.

 Finally, Gemma takes us step by step through the process of making a latte.

 I started by filming the whole process in mid shot as she talks us through it.
 Then I set up separate shots of each stage in the process to add as cutaways.
 (Cutaways are clips that are added ‘above’ the main video track, so we see the image change but we still hear the audio from the main track).
 For this to work, the 180 degree rule came into play again: this time, I had to be on the same side for the cutaways as I was for the mid shot.

 I also used the five shot rule to make sure I got all the shots I needed.
 I used different angles and a lot of closeups.
 I shot some of them (eg the display on the coffee dispenser) in slow motion to reduce camera movement.

 I edited the film on my MacBook Pro using Final Cut Pro X as it’s faster and offers more scope for fine-tuning than iPad/iPhone editing apps.
 It allowed me to easily adjust audio levels, add additional audio tracks, and correct the exposure and colour.

 I shot most of the moving shots using the iPhone’s native Camera app.
 Filmic Pro allowed me to monitor audio on headphones during the interviews (I did have an issue with stuttering video when the phone was low on memory.)

 I originally planned to use a tripod for the static shots, but I ended up using the DJI Osmo Mobile stabiliser as it’s so much faster to set up shots.
-The much cheaper Zhiyun Smooth-Q would probably have done just as well.

 I used an Anker battery pack to keep the phone powered during the shoots.